Juky-App/SquircleView/README.md

 ## Changelog

+- V0.5.1 (20 may 2022)
+    - Android Studio previews would fail due to issues with attributes
 - V0.5.0 (8 april 2022)
     - Updated Gradle, Kotlin and dependencies
     - Added Jetpack Compose Path components and paths